gutenberg/learn-tikz.github.io/en/lesson-08.md

 In this section we will briefly introduce the `booktabs` package, which aids the author in the creation of beautifully typeset tables.
-"Beautiful" means in this context that the table is well-readable.
+"Beautiful" means in this context that the table is well readable.

 Let us start with a simple table: